 Talk to a Car Accident Lawyer for Free Today

-Most of the time, working with a good car accident lawyer is more than worth the fee.
-A percentage taken from your settlement is very favorable compared to missing out on thousands, or even tens of thousands, of dollars without proper legal representation.
+Most of the time, working with a reputable car accident lawyer is more than worth the fee.
+A percentage taken from your settlement is much better than missing out on thousands, or even tens of thousands, of dollars without proper legal representation.

 John Foy & Associates is here to help you with your car accident case.
-We always work on contingency, so there is no risk to you, and our consultations are always FREE.
-Call us at (404) 400-4000 or contact us online to get started.
+All of our personal injury attorneys work on contingency, so there is no risk to you, and our consultations are always free.
+Call us or contact us online to get started.